autosit/autosit.github.io/_posts/2019-04-25-colav-probabilities.md

 ## Proposed Tasks for the 5th year project

-The focus in the 5th year project shall be on establishing a conceptual framework, rather than on computational feasibility.
+The focus in the 5th year project shall be on exploring the collision probability problem.
+The following tasks and research questions should be addressed.

 1. Write a survey on collision risk approaches in the scientific literature.
-2. Formulate the collision probability problem mathematically under reasonably general assumptions.
-3. Identify simplified cases and propose solutions for the collision probabilities in these cases.
-4. Verify that the evaluated probabilities make sense, ideally both from an intuitive perspective and according to simulations (i.e., a frequentist perspective).
+Discuss assumptions, approximations, strengths and weaknesses.
+2. Can the definition in of collision probabilities in [(Tengesdal et al. 2020)] be adapted to more complex scenarios than pure straight-line motion?
+3. The difficulties with the approach in [(Tengesdal et al. 2020)] stem from representing the safety zone constraints in the initial state space.
+Explore how these can be represented.
+4. Write a survey on techniques that can be used for integrating a Gaussian over a non-trivial set of hard constraints.
+5. Identify a promising alternative to brute-force importance sampling and implement it.
+Analyze accuracy and computational demands.
-5. Write report.
+6. Write report.

 ## Proposed Tasks for the master thesis

 The project work aims to be extended into a master thesis for the spring of 2020.
-Depending on the interest of the students, several directions are possible:
+Here, verification and utilization of the results from the specialization project will be central.

+- Verify that the evaluated probabilities make sense, ideally both from an intuitive perspective and according to simulations (i.e., a frequentist perspective).
 - Combination with approaches to long-term prediction, as explored in the bridging densities project or in the master theses of Hexeberg (2017) and Dalsnes (2018).
 - Further generalization of the work done in the specialization project.
 - Approximations needed to utilize the work in COLAV methods.